jasp-stats/jaspMetaAnalysis/inst/help/EffectSizeComputation.md

 - Single group: This option is for summarizing characteristics of individual groups based on either quantitative or dichotomous variables.
 - Repeated measures (or matched groups): This option is for assessing change within a single group over time or comparing two matched samples.
 - Other: This option includes specific effect sizes that do not fit into the other categories, such as reliability or partial correlations.
 - Reported effect sizes: This option allows to directly pass effect sizes and their standard errors or condifidence interval if they were already reported in the original studies.
-(When condifence interval is passed, normal approximation is used to compute the standard error.)
+(When confidence interval is passed, normal approximation is used to compute the standard error.)

 #### Measurement